yarkovaleksei/vue2-storage/gitbook/en/api.md

 Return value: `Any`

+_In case of failure, the method will throw a `StorageError` exception_

 ### pull

 The method allows you to retrieve a value and delete it from the repository using a string key.